 Teacher Training FAQs

-For Primary teacher training you’ll need GCSEs (grade A-C) in English, mathematics and a science.
-For Secondary teacher training you’ll need GCSEs (A-C) in English and mathematics only.
+You’ll need at least 2:2 Honours.
+For Primary teacher training, you’ll need GCSEs (grade A-C) in English, mathematics and a science-related subject.
+For Secondary teacher training, you’ll need GCSEs (A-C) in English and mathematics only.

 The entire interview process lasts about three hours.
 During the interview you will be asked to talk about a current educational issue.
 Please ensure you have done some research into current educational issues in advance of the interview.
 You could, for example, read recent editions of the Times Educational Supplement.